michbur/AmpGram/README.md

 Installing dependency: AmpGramModel
 ------------------------
-To be able to use AmpGram properly, you should have installed 'AmpGramModel' package available via GitHub.
+To be able to use AmpGram properly, you should have installed the 'AmpGramModel' package available via GitHub.
 AmpGramModel contains stacked random forest model and informative n-grams required for prediction of antimicrobial peptides.
 Due to the large size of a model, it needs to be stored in the external repository, as CRAN do not allow upload of files larger than 5 MB.

-You can install AmpGramModel using the AmpGram function:
+You can install AmpGramModel using the install_AmpGramModel function:

 ```R
 install_AmpGramModel()